Table of Contents

 You can view existing certificates and import new ones here.
 Most of us wouldn’t need to change any of these.
 I recommend leaving them as it is unless necessary.

-This is where you can manage permissions related to cookies, location, and camera etc.
+This is where you can manage permissions related to cookies, location, a camera, etc.

 There are three types of permissions.
-I will explained them with the example of camera.
+I will explain them with the example of a camera.

 Let us explore each of these items in detail:

 - Cookies: By default, all sites are allowed to save and read cookies.
 This is usually required for websites to work as intended.
 For privacy, additional options available under Cookies are: